 See also How to enable conditional activities

 For each activity you will need to set up the conditions to be met that will constitute completion:

-- You need to EITHER set up a new resource or activity, OR edit an existing resource or activity
+- You need to EITHER Add a (new) resource or activity, OR edit an existing resource or activity

 - If you are setting up a new resource or activity, complete the settings, then, under Activity Completion, in the Completion tracking drop-down choose "Show activity as complete when conditions are met"